jaypandya71/Heart-Disease-Prediction/README.md

 - **ROC Curve**: Displays the Receiver Operating Characteristic (ROC) curve to evaluate the model's discrimination ability.
 - **Data Storage**: Saves user inputs and predictions for future reference.

-## Snapshots
+## Snapshots and Detailed Descriptions

-### 1. ROC Curve Analysis
+### 1. Dataset Overview and Data Statistics
-- Displays the Receiver Operating Characteristic (ROC) curve.
-- AUC (Area Under Curve) is 0.96, indicating excellent model performance.
+- **Overview**: Provides a sample of the dataset used for training the model.
+- **Statistics**: Displays summary statistics including mean, standard deviation, min, max, and percentiles for each feature.
 ![Heart-Disease-Prediction](Snapshots/1.png)

-### 2. Model Learning Curves
+### 2. User Input Interface
-- Visualizes how the model's performance improves with more training data.
-- Shows training and validation accuracy and error rates.
+- **Interface**: Users can input their health information using sliders, radio buttons, and dropdown menus.
+- **Features**: Includes age, sex, cholesterol levels, blood pressure, and other relevant health metrics.
 ![Heart-Disease-Prediction](Snapshots/2.png)

-### 3. Prediction Results
+### 3. Prediction Result and All Classified Data
-- Displays the prediction result and model accuracy.
+- **Prediction Result**: Shows whether the user might have heart disease along with the prediction probabilities.
+- **All Classified Data**: Displays a table of all user inputs and their corresponding predictions.
 ![Heart-Disease-Prediction](Snapshots/3.png)

-### 4. User Input Interface
+### 4. Model Learning Curves
-- Users can input their health information.
+- **Learning Curves**: Visualizes how the model's performance improves with more training data.
+- **Details**:
+  - Blue lines represent training performance.
+  - Orange lines represent validation performance.
+  - Shaded areas represent performance variance.
 ![Heart-Disease-Prediction](Snapshots/4.png)

-### 5. Heart Disease Dataset Overview
+### 5. ROC Curve Analysis
-- Provides a sample of the dataset and summary statistics.
+- **ROC Curve**: Displays the Receiver Operating Characteristic curve to evaluate the model's discrimination ability.
+- **Metrics**:
+  - AUC (Area Under Curve): 0.96
+  - Precision, Recall, and F1-Score for both classes (No Heart Disease and Heart Disease).
 ![Heart-Disease-Prediction](Snapshots/5.png)

 ## How to Run